PrABpY/ML-Hypothesis/README.md

 # Hyposis
-### Project description
-A tool for generating list of Hypothesis, Which will be considered from csv file data
+Hyposis is a tool for generating list of Hypothesis , Which will be considered from examples <csv file>